Lakecia Benjamin: Career

 Saxophonist Gary Bartz was an early mentor who introduced her to training technical exercise techniques such as Hyacinthe Klosé’s 25 Daily Etudes.
 He introduced her to the music of jazz saxophonists Charlie Parker, John Coltrane, and Jackie McLean.
 While at the New School University, she studied under Billy Harper, Reggie Workman, Buster Williams, Joe Chambers, and Gary Bartz.

 Benjamin's first job was with trumpeter Clark Terry in a band that he started called Young Titans of Jazz.
 She has performed with Anita Baker, Count Basie Orchestra, Harry Belafonte, Blitz the Ambassador, Joanne Brackeen, Keyshia Cole, Duke Ellington Orchestra, Corte Ellis, Kool & the Gang, Macy Gray, Jimmy Heath, Vincent Herring, Bertha Hope, Ulysses Owens Jr., Charlie Persip, The Roots, Santigold, Charles Tolliver, Charenee Wade, Stevie Wonder, Gregory Porter and Craig Robinson's Nasty Delicious Band.

 Benjamin's band tours performing music from her debut album, Retox.
 The album includes Krystle Warren, Amp Fiddler, Maya Azucena, Melanie Charles, ChinahBlac, and Mavis Swann Poole.
 The album was co-produced by Ben Kane.

-In 2026 Grammy Awards she got a nomination for her song Noble Rise in the Best Jazz Performance category.
+Benjamin was nominated for the 2026 Grammy Award for Best Jazz Performance for her song Noble Rise.